Hadith of pen and paper

-The hadith of pen and paper (حديث القلم والورقة) is an incident in which the Islamic prophet Muhammad expressed a wish to issue a written statement shortly before his death, possibly on a Thursday, but was prevented from doing so.
-Muhammad's intentions are debated though it is commonly believed that the statement would have formally designated his successor.
-Possibly because of its ramifications throughout the history of Islam, some have referred to this incident as the Calamity of Thursday (رزية يوم الخميس).
+The hadith of pen and paper (حديث القلم والورقة) was when the Islamic prophet Muhammad wished to issue a written statement, shortly before his death, but was prevented from doing so.
+Muhammad's intentions are debated, though it is commonly believed that the statement would have formally designated his successor.
+Possibly because of its ramifications throughout the history of Islam, some have referred to this incident as the Calamity of Thursday (Note: Named such as it possibly occurred on a Thursday.) (رزية يوم الخميس).

 Narration

 Muhammad's request

-Muhammad became ill in 11 AH (632 CE) and his condition worsened reportedly on a Thursday, when he asked for writing materials so that he would "write something, after which you will not be led into error," as related on the authority of Ibn Abbas in the canonical Sunni collection Sahih al-Bukhari.
+Muhammad became ill in 11 AH (632 CE).
+His condition worsened reportedly on a Thursday, when he asked for writing materials so that he would "write something, after which you will not be led into error," as related on the authority of Ibn Abbas in the canonical Sunni hadith collection Sahih al-Bukhari.

 Umar's objection

-The account in Sahih al-Bukhari continues that Muhammad's companion Umar protested, "The illness has overwhelmed the prophet.
+In Sahih al-Bukhari, the account continues that one of Muhammad's companion, Umar, protested, "The illness has overwhelmed the prophet.
 We have the book of God [Quran] and that is enough for us."
-In another report by the Sunni Ibn Sa'd, Umar instead told those present that Muhammad was raving, as noted also by Madelung.
-That Muhammad was told he was delirious also appears in another report by Ibn Sa'd, transmitted similarly by the Sunni al-Tabari, though this second report is silent about who made that comment.
-The Sunni Ibn Kathir removes Umar from his report altogether, possibly fearing its negative image of Umar.
+According to Miskinzoda, in another report by the Sunni Ibn Sa'd, Umar instead told those present that Muhammad was raving, as noted also by Madelung.
+In another report by Ibn Sa'd, transmitted similarly by the Sunni al-Tabari, Muhammad was told he was delirious.
+However, this second report is silent about who made this comment.
+The Sunni Ibn Kathir removes Umar from his report altogether, possibly fearing a negative portrayal of Umar, suggests Miskinzoda.

 Quarrel

-The Sahih's report continues that a quarrel then broke out at Muhammad's bedside, with some suggesting that his orders should be followed and some siding with Umar to disregard the prophet's request, adds Ibn Sa'd in his most detailed report.
-As the noise and quarrel increased, Muhammad asked them to leave and did not write anything.
-In one of Ibn Sa'd's reports, Muhammad's wives demand that his request is fulfilled but are silenced by Umar.
-Another report of him identifies Muhammad's wife Zaynab as the one making this demand.
-Ibn Abbas is quoted in the Sahih as saying, "The greatest of all calamities is what intervened between the Apostle and his writing."
+The Sahih al-Bukhari's report says a quarrel then broke out at Muhammad's bedside.
+According to Ibn Sa'd, in his most detailed report, some suggested that his orders should be followed, while others sided with Umar in disregarding the prophet's request.
+As the noise and quarrel increased, Muhammad asked them to leave, and did not write anything.
+In one of Ibn Sa'd's reports, Muhammad's wives demand that his request be fulfilled, but are silenced by Umar.
+Another report of him identifies Muhammad's wife, Zaynab bint Jahsh, as the one making this demand.
+Ibn Abbas is quoted in the Sahih al-Bukhari as saying, "The greatest of all calamities is what intervened between the Apostle and his writing."
 Some reports instead attribute similar words to Ubayd Allah ibn Abd Allah.
 The phrase 'al-raziyya kull al-raziyya' is sometimes used in reference to this event.